 7. Re-Purpose Content

-Take a look at your social media picture throughout the entire year.
-Identify what content has served you well and what content didn’t.
+Take a look at your social media posts throughout the entire year.
+Identify what content has served you well and what didn’t.

-Take the content that can be used at any time (excluding events, holidays) and schedule the same content again.
+Take the content that can be used at any time (excluding events and holidays) and schedule the same content again.
 This strategy is great because it saves time and raises brand awareness.